Azure-Samples/communication-services-python-quickstarts/callautomation-outboundcalling/readme.md

 - Create Azure AI Multi Service resource.
 For details, see [Create an Azure AI Multi service](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 - Create and host a Azure Dev Tunnel.
 Instructions [here](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started)
 - [Python](https://www.python.org/downloads/) 3.7 or above.
+- (Optional) A Microsoft Teams user with a phone license.
+Teams phone license is required to add Teams users to the call.
+Learn more about Teams licenses [here](https://www.microsoft.com/microsoft-teams/compare-microsoft-teams-bundle-options).
+You also need to complete the prerequisite step [Authorization for your Azure Communication Services Resource](https://learn.microsoft.com/azure/communication-services/how-tos/call-automation/teams-interop-call-automation?pivots=programming-language-python#step-1-authorization-for-your-azure-communication-services-resource-to-enable-calling-to-microsoft-teams-users) to enable calling to Microsoft Teams users.

 ## Before running the sample for the first time